United Arab Emirates Labour Law

 Hazardous Work

-Child labor laws strictly prohibit minors from engaging in hazardous or dangerous work.
+Child labour laws strictly prohibit minors from engaging in hazardous or dangerous work.
 This may include tasks in industries such as mining, manufacturing, construction, and other high-risk occupations that could endanger the health or safety of children.

 Night Work and Overtime Hours